yeowjoseph/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8-1.png)

-#### Mean and median of the total number of steps taken per day, ignore the missing values in the dataset and 0.
+#### Mean and median of the total number of steps taken per day, replacing the missing values in the dataset with the mean for that 5-minute interval and <u>ignoring rows with 0 step</u>.

 ```r
 filtered_filled_merged_data <- filter(filled_merged_data, filled!=0)